valdirsalustino/web_url_searcher/README.md

 * `Dockerfile`: contain the instruction to build the docker image.
 It uses the `requirements.txt` file;
 * `README.md`: the file you are reading now;
 * `myunittest.py`: the unit test build on top of the `unittest` package, more info <a href="https://docs.python.org/2/library/unittest.html">here</a>;
-* `requirements.txt`: the requirements file which docker uses to build their image.
+* `requirements.txt`: the requirements file whose docker use to build their image.
 It just contain cloudant library requirement;
 * `urlSearcher.py`:  the file you use to run the scraper;
 * `urlscraping.py`:  the python module with functions used by the `urlSearcher.py`.